open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 calculations in more than one way.

 When delta reporting, a rate is calculated by summing individual measurements or observations.
-For Measure instruments, these values fall into a range of time, as indicated by the event timestamp.
-For Observer instruments, these values fall into a range of collection intervals.

 When cumulative reporting, a rate is calculated by computing a difference between individual values.
-For an Observer instrument, we compute rate over a range of collection intervals, and for a Measure instrument we compute rate over a range of timestamps.
-In either case, we are interested in subtracting the final value from the prior value measured or observed on the instrument.

-Note that rate aggregation, as illustrated above, treats the time dimension differently than the other dimensions used for aggregation.
+Note that cumulative-reported metric data requires special treatment of the time dimension when computing rates.
+When aggregating across the time dimension, the difference should be computed.
+When aggregating across spatial dimensions, the sum should be computed.

 ### Standard implementation of Measure and Observer